ehrpg/qstar/docs/character/index.md

 **USED**{.hf} to recuperate, craft, repair and upgrade items and vessels and to improve a character.

 A Spare Time Roll is made by rolling 3d6.
-As with Skills, you can add applicable modifiers to the roll, e.g. skills, assets or circumstance modifiers.
+As with [Skills][], you can add applicable modifiers to the roll, e.g. [Skills][], assets or circumstance modifiers.
 If the result is equal or higher than the specified difficulty, the roll is successful.
 A Spare Time Roll is specified by the following scheme: XtY, e.g. 1t8. *X* represents the number of successful rolls necessary, *Y* represents the difficulty for each roll.

 !!! summary "Maximum [Spare Time][]"
     <div class="formula formula-top formula-bottom">